fpusan/tutorial-template/docs/source/alt_modes.rst

 Output
 ^^^^^^
+.. note::                                                                                                                                The most straightforward way to analyze the results from this script is not to use its output files directly, but rather to produce summary tables for taxonomy and function with :ref:`sqmreads2tables.py <sqmreads2tables>` and optionally load them into R using the ``loadSQMlite`` function from the SQMtools package for further exploration.
+However, we list the output files here for completeness.

 The output is similar to that of :ref:`sqm_reads.pl <sqm_reads_output>`.
 In addition, ``sqm_longreads.pl`` provides information about the consensus in the ``readconsensus.txt`` files placed in the output directories for each sample.

 Ignoring or not partial hits